lynnfaraday/aresmush.com/_root/tutorials/config/fs3skills_xp.md

 You may want to allow characters some room to grow a bit beyond the chargen maximum.
 The `dots_beyond_chargen_max` setting is added to the two chargen settings to determine the absolute maximum anyone can achieve, even with XP.

 For example: If `max_points_on_attrs` is set to 12 (6 dots) and `dots_beyond_chargen_max` is set to 2, that means a character can spend XP on attributes up to a max of 8 dots above average.

+## allow_advantages_xp

+This setting controls whether you can raise advantages directly with XP.
+In some games they may be fixed at chargen and only alterable through plots.
+In other games they may require special approval.
+Set this to 'true' if you want to allow them to be learned just like any other ability.

 ## xp_costs